New

 It’s obvious – documentation is invaluable for collaborative UI development.
 It helps teams learn how and when to use common UI components.
 But why does it take so much effort?

-Most docs go out of date the moment they’re created.
+Most documentation go out of date the moment they’re created.
 Outdated docs undermine trust in the design system components, which results in developers opting to create new components instead of reusing what exists.

 Requirements